elastic/apm/docs/agent-development.md

 To minimise the amount of work required by users, agents should aim to enable this feature by default.
 This excludes RUM, where there is a performance penalty.

+#### Interaction with local config

+When an instrumented application starts, the agent should first load locally-defined configuration via environment variables, config files, etc. Once this has completed, the agent will begin asynchronously polling the server for configuration.
+Once available, this configuration will override the locally-defined configuration.
+This means that there will be a short time window at application startup in which locally-defined configuration will apply.

+If a user defines and then later deletes configuration via Kibana, the agent should ideally fall back to the locally-defined configuration.
+As an example of how to achieve this: the Java agent defines a hierarchy of configuration sources, with configuration via Kibana having the highest precedence.
+When configuration is not available at one level, the agent obtains it via the next highest level, and so on.

 #### Caching

 As mentioned above, the server will cache config for each unique `service.name`, `service.environment` pair.
 The server will respond to config requests with two related response headers: [Etag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) and [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).